bastyle/react-node-graphql/README.md

 ## Environment Variables:
-Create a .env file in the root directory and configure the necessary environment variables, including MongoDB connection details, OpenAI API key, and other required parameters.
+Create a .env file in the root directory and configure the necessary environment variables, including MongoDB connection details, and other required parameters.

 Example .env file: